 If you are involved in an incident causing injury or property damage that was (or is alleged to have been) your fault your insurance cover may indemnify you in respect of the legal costs of defending a third party claim and any resulting damages awarded against you.
 Cover is up to a limit of £15 million(6) and British Cycling will pay any insurance excess that applies.

 Who is covered?

-- Race Gold, Race Silver and Ride Members that are normally resident in the United Kingdom, the Channel Islands or the Isle of Man.
+- Race Gold, Race Silver, Ride and Commute Members that are normally resident in the United Kingdom, the Channel Islands or the Isle of Man.

 What is covered?

 - Incidents in which you are involved whilst riding or wheeling your bike and which are alleged to have been your fault.

 - Physical injury to third parties caused by your actions.

 - Damage to third party property caused by you.

 - Legal costs incurred in forming your defence.

 - Damages awarded against you following a successful claim by a third party.